-- How self-supply works
+- How does self-supply work?

-- The benefits of self-supply
+- What are the benefits of self-supply?

-- Responsibilities of being a self-supplier
+- What are the responsibilities of being a self-supplier?

-- Apply to be a self-supplier
+- How do I apply to be a self-supplier?

 - Frequently asked questions

-How self-supply works
+How does self-supply work?

 If you want to self-supply your retail water services you will need a self-supply licence.
 As a self-supplier in the market you: